microbiomedata/nmdc-schema/.github/pull_request_template.md

 ## _Soft_ Schema Freeze

 The `nmdc-schema` and `berkeley-schema-fy24` schemas are under a soft freeze, which means changes **should not** be made that have any downstream implications.
-To ensure this, all PRs created creating during the freeze will be closely reviewed with **every** component of the NMDC system in mind.
+To ensure this, all PRs created during the freeze will be closely reviewed with **every** component of the NMDC system in mind.

 ## Reviewers

-To ensure no changes are made unexpectedly, PR creators will us this PR tempalte to tag and notify all task coordinatos.
+To ensure no changes are made unexpectedly, PR creators will us this PR template to tag and notify all task coordinatos.
 Review should be specificlly requested from _all_ [Berkeley Schema Roll Out task coordinators](https://docs.google.com/document/d/1XXN1YuaBuSkxPXeiLKm5YxYzXTamBPQrzzeLhlh7PWs/edit#heading=h.u52g8v319adh) that you know to be affected by this PR.

 We expect task coordinators to review PRs and provide feedback/approval within 1 week of when they are identified as reviewers.

-PRs will **NOT** be merged until all task coordinators (or one of their delegates) have approved.
+PRs will **NOT** be merged until all task coordinators (or one of their delegates) have approved either officially as a review, in a metting, or via a comment.

 Expedition, questions, and discussion can happen at any meeting.